JuliaRobotics/IncrementalInference.jl/README.md

 Introduction
 ------------

 This work is an extension of the iSAM2 [1] work towards hybrid non-parametric [2] and parametric inference techniques.
-Inference is perfomed from a graphical model standpoint, where non-parametric and parametric solutions are based on belief propagation -- also known as the sum-product algorithm.
+Inference is performed from a graphical model standpoint, where non-parametric and parametric solutions are based on belief propagation -- also known as the sum-product algorithm.

 ![alt tag](https://raw.githubusercontent.com/dehann/IncrementalInference.jl/master/doc/images/BayesTreeExample.png)